neutron-org/neutron-tge-contracts/packages/vesting-base/README.md

 ### `available amount`

-Returns the claimable amount (vested but not yet claimed) of VESTED tokens that a vesting target can claim.
+Returns the claimable amount (vested but not yet claimed) of vested tokens that a vesting target can claim.

 ```json
 {